Miss America 1995

 Heather Whitestone was the first woman with a disability to be crowned Miss America in the Pageant's 75 year history.
 Heather lost her hearing at the age of eighteen months when she was rushed to the hospital with a dangerously high fever, the cause of which was later diagnosed as the Haemophilus influenza virus.
 According to the doctors, she was only hours from death when they administered two powerful antibiotics that reduced her fever and saved her life.
 With the doctors assurances, Heather's relieved family took her home believing that their once energetic toddler would be back to normal within a few weeks.
 After a few months, it became painfully obvious that there was a problem when Heather's mother accidentally dropped a pile of pans on the kitchen floor and Heather, who was playing nearby, did not even flinch.
 At the Children's Hospital in Birmingham, Alabama, Heather tested as "profoundly deaf" with no hearing in either ear.
 Her condition was concluded to be the result of the virus, the antibiotics or a combination of both.

 Heather believes that the biggest handicap in the world is negative thinking and that people handicap themselves by concentrating only on the negative instead of the positive.
 Heather was inspired by her family to work hard and never quit trying.
 Without an interpreter, she attended a public school until she was 12 years old and then enrolled in the Central Institute for the Deaf in St. Louis, Missouri.
 In 1991, Heather graduated from public high school in Birmingham, Alabama with a 3.6 grade point average.
-She continued to pursue her education with the $37,000 Miss America Scholarship she was awarded and finished college.
+She continued to pursue her education with the $37,000 Miss America Scholarship she was awarded.